 What to know

-• Although the peak of the clade II mpox outbreak had decreased by early 2023, cases continue to be reported at low levels in many countries today.
+- After a peak in cases in summer 2022, cases of clade II mpox outbreak had decreased by early 2023 and continue to be reported at low levels in many countries today.

-• Clade II mpox is considered a less severe form of the disease, and during the global outbreak more than 99% of people survived their infection.
+- Clade II mpox is considered less severe than clade I mpox, and more than 99% of people survive their infection.

-• There are two types of mpox, clade I and clade II.
+- There are two types of mpox, clade I and clade II.
 The ongoing global outbreak that started in 2022 is caused by clade II.
-A recent outbreak in Central and Eastern Africa is caused by clade I mpox.
+A current outbreak in Central and Eastern Africa is caused by clade I mpox.

-• Although the peak of the clade II mpox outbreak had decreased by early 2023, cases continue to be reported at low levels in many countries today.
+- After a peak in cases in summer 2022, cases of clade II mpox outbreak had decreased by early 2023 and continue to be reported at low levels in many countries today.

-• Clade II mpox is considered a less severe form of the disease, and during the global outbreak more than 99% of people survived their infection.
+- Clade II mpox is considered less severe than clade I mpox, and more than 99% of people survive their infection.

 Clade II mpox around the world